Can a cancer drug plus radiation trick the immune system to attack brain tumors?

 Summary

-This study is for people with metastatic breast cancer that has spread to the brain.
-Participants receive an immunotherapy drug called pembrolizumab every three weeks, plus a precise, high-dose radiation treatment (stereotactic radiosurgery) to one of the brain tumors.
-The goal is to see if the combination triggers the immune system to attack other untreated brain tumors as well, a phenomenon known as the abscopal effect.
+This study is for people with metastatic breast cancer that has spread to the brain, with at least two brain tumors.
+Participants receive an immunotherapy drug called pembrolizumab every three weeks, plus a precise, one-time radiation treatment to just one of the brain tumors.
+The goal is to see if the immune system, boosted by the drug, will also attack the untreated brain tumors and tumors elsewhere in the body.
 The trial is currently recruiting 41 participants.

 Get updates